 Wells Engineering is a leading engineering firm in performing power system studies.
-Our Professional Engineers assure that the arc flash assessments they perform, and which our customers provide to their personnel, are backed up by solid engineering calculations and practices.
+Our Professional Engineers ensure that the arc flash hazard analysis assessments they perform, and which our customers provide to their personnel, are backed up by solid engineering calculations and practices while following OSHA regulations.

-We would appreciate the opportunity to discuss the arc flash assessment requirements of your facility with you.
+We would appreciate the opportunity to discuss the arc flash hazard solutions assessment requirements of your facility with you.
 Contact us for more information today!

 Steps for an Engineered Arc Flash Analysis

 Qualified staff must gather data from all applicable electrical equipment.
 Required information includes:

 - Data from the utility, including available fault current, operating voltage, and specifics regarding the utility’s protective equipment at the point of service.

 - Specifics for each protective device in the electrical system, including manufacturer, model, available time/current settings, and short-circuit interrupting rating.

 - Conductor specifics, including lengths, sizes, and types of all overhead lines, bus ducts, and cables.